 In these circumstances the Union Government can no longer see that any real benefit is to be derived from the submission of special reports on South West Africa to the United Nations, and have regretfully come to the conclusion that in the interests of efficient administration no further reports should be forwarded.
 In coming to this decision the Union Government are in no way motivated by a desire to withhold from the world factual and other information regarding South West Africa published in accordance with the customary practice of democratic nations, and information of this nature previously embodied in annual reports to the League of Nations or the United Nations will continue to be made available to the general public in the form of statistics, departmental reports, reports by the Administrator to the South West African Legislature, blue books, and other governmental publications".
-1 said letter) dealt fully with Respondent's decision to discontinue the submission of reports.
-1

-At the Fourth Session of the General Assembly in September, 1949, the South African representative (with reference to the afore-
+At the Fourth Session of the General Assembly in September, 1949, the South African representative (with reference to the aforesaid letter) dealt fully with Respondent's decision to discontinue the submission of reports.

-1 U.N.
+&lt;sup>1 U.N.
 Doc.
 A/929, in G.A., O.R., Fourth Sess., Fourth Comm., Annex, p.
 7.

-- 12. In the premises aforestated the following statements by the Applicants regarding the events over the years 1946 to 1949 are unfounded: - (a) "The Union's announcement [that submission of reports would be discontinued | signalled its repudiation of previous explicit com-
+12. In the premises aforestated the following statements by the Applicants regarding the events over the years 1946 to 1949 are unfounded:

+(a) "The Union's announcement [that submission of reports would be discontinued] signalled its repudiation of previous explicit commitments".